Crohn disease is a disease where parts of the digestive tract become inflamed. It is a form of inflammatory bowel disease.

 You may feel worried about having a bowel accident, embarrassed, or even feel sad or depressed.
 Other stressful events in your life, such as moving, job loss, or the loss of a loved one, can cause problems with your digestion.

-These tips to help you manage your Crohn disease:
+These tips help you to manage your Crohn disease:

 - Join a support group.
 Ask your provider about groups in your area.